The UK's largest independent broadband news and information site

 The cost to install will vary according to how much work is needed, which is governed by the distance to the nearest aggregation nodes which is usually a major junction in the local fibre network, this may or may not be located near your VDSL2 cabinet (aggregation nodes can serve multiple VDSL2 cabinets).
 The minimum install cost is usually around £1,500 plus as providers who sell the service generally use business grade hardware this adds to the costs.
 The monthly cost for the 330 Mbps down, 30 Mbps is likely to be in the £250 to £300 region and carries a 3 year contract.
 Ofcom rules mean consumers can only enter a two year broadband contract and a work around is to spread the three year contract pricing over two years.

 The costs of FTTP on Demand are high for installation, and while the monthly price is high for three years you will be able to swap to any of the usual GEA-FTTP speed points after the minimum term.
+NOTE: November 2017 proposals are underway to change the pricing of the FoD product to make the monthly price the same as the native products, but the downside is likely to be a much higher On Demand build charge.

 Native GEA-FTTP has a different set of pricing and products with its lowest speeds with a 40 Mbps connection speed costing the same wholesale price as the GEA-FTTC (VDSL2) services, which means an entry level 40/10 FTTP product should be the same monthly fee as the 40/10 FTTC product.
 As native GEA-FTTP requires an engineer to install the setup fee is £99+VAT but this is often spread across the 12 or 18 month contract.
 Native GEA-FTTP has a range of speeds with 330 Mbps available now, and 500 Mbps and 1000 Mbps versions on the way shortly.